KenSuenobu/rust-pinrod/CONTRIBUTING.md

 that needs to be done.
 Any new ideas should be in the "Backlog" milestone, as the developers will determine which milestone to include the change to.

+## What will get your pull request rejected

+Just running a `cargo format` or `cargo clippy`.
+While I understand your intentions are in the right place, this isn't enough to constitute a valid pull request, as this is part of the rules in the next section.

+Undocumented code will get a swift rejection.
+Please comment your code so that others can understand what you're doing: especially if it's complicated!

+Any `unsafe { }` blocks unless there is a **damned** good reason as to why it's being used.

 ## Pull requests

 Great!
 Thank you for your contribution, you magnificent developer, you!

+* Please make sure to refer to the [issue](https://github.com/KenSuenobu/rust-pushrod/issues) that this PR references.
 * Please format your code using `cargo fmt`
 * Make sure your tests pass using `cargo test`
 * Make sure you **document your code**; this is extremely important.
 Use `sh scripts/docs.sh` to build top-level docs.